friendly-bits/geoblocker-bash/README.md

 </details>

 **Efficiency**:
-- Utilizes the 'ipset' utility which makes the firewall much more efficient than applying a large amount of individual rules.
+- Utilizes the 'ipset' utility for creating whitelists/blacklists, which makes the firewall much more efficient than applying a large amount of individual rules.
 This way the load on the CPU is minimal when the firewall is processing incoming connection requests.

 <details><summary>Read more:</summary>